SerenityOS/serenity/ReadMe.md

 # Serenity

-x86 Unix-like operating system for IBM PC-compatibles.
+Graphical Unix-like operating system for x86 computers.

 ## About